l7mp/learning-go/99-labs/05-resilience/README.md

 So below is a sequence of steps that will make sure `Transfer` survives key-value store failures:

-1. Create a `defaultBackoff` retry policy that will allow at most 6 retries, using the base time of 150 ms and 2 sec timeout.
+1. Create a `defaultBackoff` retry policy that will allow at most 4 attempts, using a base time of 50 ms and a 500 ms cap.
+Keep the delays short: the whole point is to give a flaky downstream a few chances without making the caller wait, and a transfer that cannot succeed should report the failure in about a second rather than after half a minute.
 2. Call `db.setBalanceForUser(t.Sender, t.Amount)` to create a `Closure` that will increase the balance of the sender by the requested amount that can now be passed to `resilient.WithRetry`.
 3. Use `resilient.WithRetry` on the closure obtained in the previous step using the default backoff policy to decorate it with a retry policy.
 4. Call the decorated closure returned from `resilient.WithRetry` to actually set the balance: if this fails that means that all retries have failed so we can safely return an error.